Byzantine lyra

-The Byzantine lyra or lira (λύρα) was a medieval bowed string musical instrument in the Byzantine (Eastern Roman) Empire.
-In its popular form, the lyra was a pear-shaped instrument with three to five strings, held upright and played by stopping the strings from the side with the fingertips and fingernails.
-The oldest known depiction of the instrument is on a Byzantine ivory casket, dated to circa 900–1100 AD, preserved in the Bargello in Florence (Museo Nazionale, Florence, Coll.
-Carrand, No.26).
-Modern variants of the lyra are still played throughout the Balkans and in areas surrounding the Black Sea (and most of the historical territories of the Byzantine Empire), including Greece, Crete (Cretan lyra), Karpathos (Karpathian lyra), Albania, Montenegro, Serbia, Bulgaria (the gadulka), North Macedonia, Croatia (Dalmatian lijerica), Italy (the Calabrian lira), Turkey (the politiki lyra and the Pontic lyra or kemençe) and Armenia.
+The Byzantine lyra or lira (λύρα) was a medieval bowed string instrument from the Byzantine Empire.
+In its popular form, the lyra was a pear-shaped instrument with three-to-five strings, held upright and played by stopping the strings from the side with the fingertips and fingernails.
+The oldest known depiction of the instrument is on a Byzantine ivory casket, dated to circa 900–1100; it is preserved in the Museo Nazionale del Bargello in Italy.

+Modern variants of the lyra are still played throughout the Balkans and in areas surrounding the Black Sea (and most of the historical territories of the Byzantine Empire), including Greece, Crete (Cretan lyra), Karpathos (Karpathian lyra), Albania, Montenegro, Serbia, Bulgaria (the gadulka), North Macedonia, Croatia (Dalmatian lijerica), Italy (the Calabrian lira), Turkey (the politiki lyra) and Armenia.

 History

-The most likely origin of the Byzantine lyra is with the long-necked, pear-shaped pandura, a bouzouki-like, plucked stringed instrument; however, with the use of a bow, changes to the size and construction of the instrument was made.
+The most likely origin of the Byzantine lyra is with the long-necked, pear-shaped pandura, a lute-like, plucked stringed instrument; however, with the use of a bow, changes to the size and construction of the instrument was made.
 The first recorded reference to a bowed lyra is from the 9th century, by Persian geographer Ibn Khurradadhbih (d.
 911); in his lexicographical discussion of instruments, he cites the lyra (lūrā) as the 'typical' instrument of the Byzantines, along with the urghun (organ), shilyani (probably a type of harp or lyre) and the salandj (probably a bagpipe).
 The lyra is widely considered to be the ancestor of many modern European bowed instruments.

 The lyra spread widely via Byzantine trade routes between Eurasia and Africa; European writers in the 11th and 12th centuries used the terms 'fiddle' and 'lira' interchangeably when colloquially referring to bowed instruments.
 The Middle Eastern rabāb was probably inspired by early South Asian lap-fiddles, like the Indo-Nepalese sarangi, before later arriving in Western Europe, likely through continued Arab presence in the Iberian Peninsula.
 Both instruments spread further throughout the continent, birthing many bowed fiddles across Europe such as the medieval rebec, the Swedish silverbasharpa (and eventual nyckelharpa), and the Scando-Icelandic talharpa, among others.
 A notable example is the Italian lira da braccio, a 15th-century bowed string instrument that many consider to be the predecessor of the contemporary violin.